AM311/Cybersecurity_Report/home.md

 	![Result of the offline guessing with John the Ripper](https://github.com/AM311/Cybersecurity_Report/blob/main/img/asRepRoasting.png?raw=true)

-	 We now know the credentials of an account authorized to connect to the DNS/File server; so, we try to do so.
+	 We now know the credentials of an account authorized to connect to the DNS/File server; so, we try to do so and perform some "useful" actions!

 	==VERIFICARE CHE SI POSSA FARE DESKTOP REMOTO==

  5. **Open a remote connection to the DNS/File Server:**
-Now that we know the credentials for an account that can logon to the DNS/File Server, we can open a connection to that machine and perform some "useful" actions!
-To open a remote desktop connection, we can use the following command directly from the Kali Linux machine:
+To open a remote desktop connection, we use the following command:

     `rdesktop 10.0.2.250 -u DNSoperator -p Qwerty123 -d cybersec.units.it -r disk:share=~/Desktop/share`